chsh

 Install essential tools

-# xbps-install bash-completion vim screen mc htop nmap
+# xbps-install bash-completion vim screen wget mc htop nmap

 Install cron and enable service